****NEW****Our Pharmacy will be closing early ( at 3 p.m.) on Friday, 24 September 2021.

 A select list of over-the-counter medications are available to beneficiaries at Munson’s Outpatient Pharmacy.
 These medications are intended for short-term use and are NOT

 intended to treat chronic conditions.
 Patients should seek medical care for worsening symptoms or symptoms lasting longer than 72 hours.
 Patients must meet the age requirements listed on the manufacturer’s packaging (and shown on Munson’s OTC Medication List) and all OTC medications must be entered under the appropriate patient’s electronic health record to screen for allergies and drug interactions.
 Families may receive up to four (4) items every 2 weeks.
+Patients may request OTC medications prior to arriving by calling the Pharmacy Call Center and picking up in the Drive-Thru.

 **NEW – Please note, there have been several updates to Munson’s OTC Medication List as part of our transition to MHS GENESIS.
 Click here to access the most current version of Munson’s OTC Medication List.